hschellman/computing-basics/_episodes/03-data-management.md

 ### What is metacat?

-Metacat is a file catalog - it allows you to search for files that have particular attributes and understand their provenance, including details on all of their processing steps.
+Metacat is a file and dataset catalog - it allows you to search for files and datasets that have particular attributes and understand their provenance, including details on all of their processing steps.
 It also allows for querying jointly the file catalog and the DUNE conditions database.

 You can find extensive documentation on metacat at: